 “I’LL FUCKING KILL YOU, TRAITOR!”

-“Fuck you, asshole!”
-I retort and look around for a weapon.
+Ignoring him, i look around for a weapon.
 Just behind me is the Lieutenant’s handgun.

-I dive for it and take aim—Eleven’s body lies against the corner of the building, arms down by his sides, staring lifelessly at the ground.
+I stumble and dive for it and take aim—Eleven’s body lies against the corner of the building, arms down by his sides, staring lifelessly at the ground.
 Another short burst of fire knocks his body to the ground.
 I stare at it, panting.

 “FALL BACK!
 FALL BACK!” the Captain shouts and the others begin to retreat.
 A loud sound, like paper being torn, rips through the air and an explosion takes a chunk out of a building further in the town a second later—mortar fire.
 Several more rounds make their mark, sending up dust and debris into the air and pounding on the earth beneath my hands.